-The turbine ventilator must turn in order to prevent water or snow infiltrations, as for the Maximum ventilator has a storm proof deflector system preventing infiltrations, even in high gust of winds.
-The Maximum ventilators have no moving parts, are silent, and maintenance free.
-Due to its height, it can withstand an abundance of snow without being covered, making it an efficient ventilator year round.
+The turbine ventilator must turn in order to prevent water or snow infiltrations, as for the Maximum Roof Ventilator has a storm proof deflector system preventing infiltrations, even in high gust of winds.
+The Maximum Roof Ventilators have no moving parts, are silent, and maintenance free.
+Due to its height, it can withstand an abundance of snow without being covered, making it an efficient roof vent year round.
 Built and tested to withstand winds of up to 175 km/h (110 mph).
-Maximum Ventilators come in all type of models to suit each building need, whether it is sloped or flat roofs.
-Maximum Ventilators also has built-in wire mesh grill protecting the home from unwanted birds and rodents.
-Finally, the Maximum Ventilators come in three different colours so that they may blend in with the shingles, and have a lifetime limited guarantee on all manufacturing defects.
+Maximum Roof Ventilators come in all type of models to suit each building need, whether it is sloped or flat roofs.
+Maximum Roof vents also has built-in wire mesh grill protecting the home from unwanted birds and rodents.
+Finally, the Maximum Roof Ventilators come in three different colours so that they may blend in with the shingles, and have a lifetime limited guarantee on all manufacturing defects.

 1 000 to 1 200 square feet **